 - Dual Concentric™ low-frequency 380mm (15.00”) treated paper pulp cone with HE twin roll fabric surround.
 52mm (2.00”) edge wound voice coil.

 - Recommended power: 50 – 225 Watts Continuous power handling: 135 Watts RMS

 - Sensitivity: 95dB (2.83 Volts @ 1 metre)

 - Nominal impedance: 8 Ohms

 The build was done very carefully with every panel screwed and then glued into place.
-The same was done with the cross members and bracing bars.
-The Enclosures were filled with two layers of WoolRock and a single layer covering the crossover
+The same is done with the cross members and bracing bars.
+The Enclosures filled with two layers of WoolRock and a single layer covering the crossover

-When completed the system sounded exactly as it should be and I was very pleased with the results I have had many friends to listen to my system and we have changed amplifiers, CD players and tested many different cables and the results in every case are better than expected.
-I think the words that I will always remember are that is one of the best sounding systems that I have ever heard in my life and these words have been said by many of my friends who have heard my system.
+When completed, the system sounded precise as it should be, and I was delighted with results.
+I have had many friends to listen to my plan, and we have changed amplifiers, CD players and tested many different cables, and the results in every case are better than expected.
+I think the words that I will always remember are that is one of the best sounding systems that I have ever heard in my life and these words said by many of my friends who have listened to my system.